aghayev3/obsidian/Bypass TPM Check Win 11.md

 ![[Pasted image 20251204072158.png]]

-- Then press `Back` and redo the installation
+- Then go Back and redo the installation